dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

   e-mail address as we will be using a simulated email system for this assignment.
 The value for the `"attending_username"` key will be used in the `api/new_patient` route below for linking a patient with an attending physician.
+The only verification needed for the values of this dictionary is that they are all strings.
+  Verification that the strings meet the formats above is not necessary.

 * `POST /api/new_patient` that takes a JSON input as follows:
   ```